Posted: December 12, 2011

 The opening quote is taken from the foreword to “The Season of Advent; Herbal Symbolism, Projects, Garden Design & Recipes” by Don Hayne.

 Denise Dornbush is a Penn State Extension Master Gardener from Adams County.
-Penn State Cooperative Extension of Adams County is located at 670 Old Harrisburg Road, Suite 204, Gettysburg.
+Penn State Extension of Adams County is located at 670 Old Harrisburg Road, Suite 204, Gettysburg.
 Call 334-6271.